JosephBrunet/JosephBrunet.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Joseph Brunet.
-I'm currently a PhD student in biomechanics at École des Mines de Saint-Étienne.
+I'm currently a PhD student in biomechanics at École des Mines de Saint-Étienne working on the <a href="https://www.emse.fr/~badel/Pierre_Badel___Soft_tissue_biomechanics/AArteMIS.html" target="\_blank">AArteMIS project</a>.